 Young designers very much in style

 Femme Maison is another designer team well worth looking out for: Franziska Fürpass and Sia Kermani are inspired by a kind of flamboyant, self-confident everywoman with those all-important rough edges, for whom they design luxurious feminine fashion.
 They use the very best hand-selected materials, including traditional Austrian Loden.
 Special prints and elegant minimalism define the label’s distinctive style.
+Their studio in the Servitenviertel is reminiscent of earlier couture salons.

 GON, established in 2011 by Christina Steiner, is a label with high potential.
 The designs are characterized by gentle, flowing silhouettes.
 Steiner’s patterns and prints reflect her unique design signature.
 Clothing from Ferrari Zöchling also features unique silkscreen prints.
 The label is run by Romana Zöchling, who works with a range of different artists to create eye-catching prints based on distinctively clean designs.